scozv/blog/_posts/2016-04-05-fully-migrating-from-bitbucket-cloud-issue-system-to-jira-server.md

 ## Low Coupling

-* A project MUST be separated into a series of INDEPENDENT module,
+* A project MUST be separated into a series of INDEPENDENT modules,
 * Each module will be a code repository,
 * The communication among these INDEPENDENT modules is not depended on source code, it is depended on the API docs.